StableCoder/cmake-scripts/README.md

 ```
 add_executable(theExe main.cpp non_covered.cpp)
-target_code_coverage(theExe EXCLUDE non_covered.cpp) # As an executable target, the reports will exclude the non-covered.cpp file.
+target_code_coverage(theExe EXCLUDE non_covered.cpp) # As an executable target, the reports will exclude the non_covered.cpp file.
 ```

 #### Example 3: Target added to the 'ccov' and 'ccov-all' targets